Safety Information

 World Sailing Offshore Special Regulation (OSR 6.05) – Medical Training.

-US SAILING has submitted to World Sailing the following MNA recognized courses that are accepted in the U.S. as meeting the first aid training requirements for Categories 1 and 2:
+US Sailing has submitted to World Sailing the following MNA recognized courses that are accepted in the U.S. as meeting the first aid training requirements for Categories 1 and 2:

 • American Heart Association: Heartsaver FACTS – includes Heartsaver first aid course and AED (Automated External Defibrillator ) training.
 Certification for 2 years. www.americanheart.org